Porsil/mildew_detection_in_cherry_leaves/README.md

 -	Cherry leaves can be determined to be healthy or contain powdery mildew with a degree of 97% accuracy.

+This was verifed by evaluating the model on the test dataset.

-The model accuracy was trained at over 99% with the train and validation datasets, and 100% accuracy was achieved on the test dataset.
+The model accuracy was trained at over 99% with the train and validation datasets, and 99% accuracy was achieved on the test dataset.

 Conclusion: The model was successfully trained using a Convolutional Neural Network to classify if an image of a cherry leaf is healthy or infected with powdery mildew with a degree of accuracy of above 99%.